tomdavie/public_health_dashboard/README.md

-###### Created by as part of CodeClan Professional Data Analysis course by Tom Davie, Lee McDonald & Melanie Jayasinghe
+###### Created as part of the Professional Data Analysis course at CodeClan by Tom Davie, Lee McDonald & Melanie Jayasinghe.
+In this group project we spent approximately 4 days developing this dashboard and supplementary documentation.
+It concluded in presenting our work to an audience.